-You’ll also need to file a return in your resident state.
-You’ll include all your earnings on this return, even what you made in the nonresident state, because most states tax the income of residents regardless of its source.
+You must also file a tax return in your resident state.
+You’ll include all your earnings on this return, even what you made in the nonresident state, because most states tax the income of their residents regardless of its source.
 But you should receive a credit from your home state for any taxes you paid to the nonresident state.

 Taxes Paid to Another State

 The U.S. Supreme Court ruled in 2015 that two states cannot tax the same income.
 New Jersey can't tax you on income you earned in Pennsylvania if you pay tax to Pennsylvania on the income you earned there.
 Maryland was hit particularly hard by this decision—in fact, the suit was brought by the state of Maryland—as were a handful of other states that had historically collected tax from residents who worked elsewhere.

-States have since been required to provide tax credits for taxes paid to other states or jurisdictions.
+States have since been required to provide tax credits for taxes paid to other states.
 You can subtract this amount from your overall taxable earnings.
 Be sure to take this credit on the return you file in your home state.